 - Copy of any previously issued EAD(s).

-Please allow 3-5 business days to review and recommend your OPT.
+Please allow 3 weeks to review and recommend your OPT.
 An FSA will email you when the OPT I-20 has been issued and is ready for STEP 2.

 STEP 2*: The student will return to IESC with following items: